 Gentlemen, let’s talk.
 Do you have a woman problem?
 You know that putting off solving the problem will only make it worse, right?
 So man up and let’s get it taken care of sooner rather than later.

 No, I’m not talking about your spouse, or your girlfriend.
 I’m talking about having too many does on the property you hunt.
 When the deer density exceeds the ability of the habitat to support those deer, you’re going to have to kill some does.
-If you’ve done your homework know about what that number is, the only question is when to get it done?
+If you’ve done your homework, you know about what that number is.
+So the only question is when to get it done?

 I like to use the early archery seasons as my time for putting does in the freezer, primarily because it allows me to hunt them on food plots in the afternoons.
 One thing I never, ever do is shoot does off food plots with firearms.
 When you start banging does with guns on food plots, the next thing you know, they don’t visit them during daylight hours any more.
 By hunting them as you would an old buck, using a silent archery tool, the survivors aren’t bothered at all.

-Here are my Top 10 reasons to hunt does early.
+Here are 10 reasons to shoot does early.

 Related: Finding the Perfect Buck-Doe Ratio

-1. Shooting does before the rut kicks in changes your property’s buck:doe ratio, which in turn can help intensify rut competition.
+Shooting does before the rut kicks in changes your property’s buck: Doe ratio, which in turn helps intensify rut competition.
 This can make bucks more visible and the use of exciting rut hunting techniques like rattling and calling and using attractant scents more effective.
 This all makes hunting more exciting and fun!